donald-stolz/42-SV-dstolz/init/SYSTEM.md

 userdel
 ```

-23. Explain how connect yourself as new user.
+23. Explain how to connect yourself as new user.
 (With graphic session and ssh session)

 ```
+?
+Use 'su' ?
 ```

-24. Find the command that list all packages
+24. Find the command that list all packages [Ask Ubuntu](https://askubuntu.com/questions/17823/how-to-list-all-installed-packages)

 ```
+apt list --installed
 ```